This is why I go digital at every opportunity.

 This is why I love digital and backing up

 That’s worth repeating.
-Even if the originals are lost forever:
+Even if the originals were lost forever:

 - I have the digital copies.